How can shared ownership homes give first time buyers better access to the housing market?

 Shared ownership isn’t just available on new-build homes, making the scheme more attractive than other government incentives as existing properties can be purchased through a registered provider’s Shared Ownership Resale Scheme.

-How does the home owning dream become a reality?
+How can Shared Ownership help the home owning dream become a reality?

 There is a way to go in building the reputation of Shared Ownership to become more attractive to home buyers.
 However, for this to happen, more needs to be done to improve the number and choice of shared ownership homes available and to help more people understand the benefits of partial ownership as a positive first step onto the housing ladder.